 The state of TX maintains a central repository for all criminal records including arrests, charges, convictions and incarcerations all in one place.
 Upon request, they offer copies of someone’s criminal history to the general public.
 Anyone can search the system using someone’s name only.
 They do not provide public access to fingerprint record searches.
 The requestor may have to set up an account and pay fees when they order records.
 All law enforcement agencies feed into the database with their daily records.

 Yes.
-According to the Freedom of Information Act, Texas allows the general public access to criminal and arrest records upon request.
-To obtain one for someone in Texas, all someone needs is the person’s name and date of birth.
+According to the Freedom of Information Act, the state allows the general public access to criminal and arrest records upon request.
+To obtain one for someone in TX, all someone needs is the person’s name and date of birth.
 If they request the information from a government agency, they will have to fill out forms, pay a fee and possibly wait for the report.